ModDota/moddota.github.io/_articles/tools/useful-console-commands.md

 # Useful Console Commands

 Here are the console commands useful for modding.
-If you constantly use one which isn't on this list, please post it.

 `dota_launch_custom_game <addon_name> <map_name>`: Launches the map_name inside the addon_name content folder.
 This avoids having to open the map in hammer.
 You can `disconnect` or `restart` at any point.